 Description: A primary goal of the Estuary Program is to conduct monitoring to understand changing conditions.
-The program will continue tracking key environmental indicators, working with partners to develop and implement monitoring efforts, and collecting data related to the impacts of climate change.
+The program will continue tracking key environmental indicators, working with partners to develop and implement monitoring efforts, and collecting data related to future environmental impacts.

 Progress Towards Milestones: Staff conducted monitoring to track key environmental indicators in the watershed.
 We worked with partners to collect and analyze data from water level sensors to expand our surface flow monitoring network throughout the watershed.
 Staff are now collecting data for the development of rating curves.
 A contract is underway to conduct additional analysis with the low flow data.
 Staff conducted water quality monitoring of agricultural impacted sites throughout the watershed, with a focus on analysis of nutrients.
 Staff implemented monitoring efforts, including coordination with the Central Coast Ambient Monitoring Program (CCAMP) and the Stream Pollution Trends Monitoring Program (SPoT) for sediment and water toxicity monitoring.
-Staff sampled water and sediment for the dry season toxicity monitoring effort.
 Staff worked with Cuesta College volunteers to collect and analyze creek samples for indicator bacteria.
 Staff shared the bacterial indicator results on CEDEN and via monthly bacteria memos sent to partners, agencies, land managers, and landowners.
 Staff conducted expanded nutrient and water quality parameter monitoring.
-Staff conducted the spring bioassessment monitoring at ten sites.
+Staff conducted planning for spring bioassessment monitoring at ten sites.
 Although staff had planned to have a researcher conduct sediment impact monitoring as part of the bioassessment monitoring effort, the work was not able to be coordinated this year.
 Efforts are also underway to develop a pesticide monitoring effort in conjunction with existing toxicity and biossessment monitoring efforts.
 Staff have been coordinating with the CCRWQCB and the California Department of Pesticide Regulation to develop a monitoring effort.
 Staff purchased supplies to support monitoring efforts throughout the watershed.

 Comparison of Actual Accomplishments with Anticipated Outputs/Outcomes: Activities for this task involve working with partners to develop and implement monitoring efforts to increase understanding of the long-term trends in ambient water quality in the watershed.
-Problems Encountered: None.